-Applicants who want to apply for a USDA direct loan must have very low income.
-According to guidelines, very low income is described as below 50 percent of the area’s median income (AMI); low income is described as between 50 and 80 percent of AMI.
-Families also need to be without adequate housing, however, they must be able to handle mortgage payments, mortgage insurance and taxes.
-Lastly, applicants must be unable to obtain credit, but have a decent credit history.
+Applicants who want to apply for a USDA direct loan must have 'very low' income.
+According to guidelines, 'very low income' is described as below 50 percent of the area’s median income (AMI); low income is described as between 50 and 80 percent of AMI.
+Families also need to be without adequate housing and they must be able to handle mortgage payments, mortgage insurance, and taxes.
+Lastly, applicants must be unable to obtain credit but have a decent credit history.

 The USDA direct loan has special terms compared to other loans.
 Direct loans can last up to 33 years and in other circumstances, 38 for applicants with incomes below 60 percent of AMI.
 The direct loan program does not require borrowers to make a down payment.
-A borrower’s payments will include principal, interest, taxes and insurance (PITI).
+A borrower’s payments will include principal, interest, taxes, and insurance.

-The type of housing also must meet the direct loan’s requirements.
-For example, the size, design and cost of the home must be modest.
-In addition, the market value of the home must be within the Area Loan Limit.
+The type of housing must also meet the direct loan requirements.
+For example, the size, design, and cost of the home must be modest.
+Also, the market value of the home must be within the Area Loan Limit.
 Your lender can help identify which homes meet these standards.
-Applicants that choose to purchase a newly constructed or existing home must meet the national model building code adopted by the state, the Internal Energy Conservation Code (IECC) and the RD requirements.
-These standards are implemented to insure families are purchasing livable and safe homes.
+Applicants that choose to purchase a newly constructed or existing home must abide by the national model building code adopted by the state, the Internal Energy Conservation Code (IECC) and, the RD requirements.
+These standards are implemented to ensure families are purchasing livable and safe homes.